We're giving you the chance to win back the value of your meal - every time you dine this month!

 Updated on • Written By Pete Dreyer

-London might not be the most Michelin-starred city in the world (that honour goes to Tokyo) but in Europe it is second only to Paris for the number of starred restaurants.
-In fact, there are over 70 Michelin star restaurants in London.
+London might not be the most Michelin-starred city in the world (that honour has gone to Tokyo for the past 15 years).
+But in Europe, London is second only to Paris for the number of starred restaurants.
+In fact, there are over 90 Michelin-starred restaurants in London.
 Paris has well over 100, but in fairness, the French capital had somewhat of a head start.

 YOU MIGHT ALSO LIKE